 The Gongfu tea set was invented to facilitate this process.
 The essential elements of a Gong-Fu tea set include: a small teapot, several small tea cups (based on the number of the tea drinkers presented), often a tea strainer and a tea sever and a tea tray.
 The tea tray offers a platform to brew the tea as well as catching any ran down and residual water during the tea preparation for later dispose.
 There are various other tea accessories that can be added to a tea set, such as Cha Dao and tea pets.

 The Gong-Fu tea sets and Gong-Fu tea are now the most popular way to brew premium teas in China, in families and business venues such tea shops and tea houses.
 It is also a social media similar to the coffee or wine in the west.

 Gong-Fu tea is a unique way of tea brewing and serving.

 Many Chinese premium tea accessories such as YiXing ZiSha teapots are only made in Gong Fu tea sizes (small sizes).

 - Gong-Fu tea is used in tea ceremonies, but more widely used under other circumstances, such as family homes.
 There is almost a Gong Fu tea set in every Chinese family.

 - Gong-Fu tea does not have to be complicated, it is just a different way of brewing and serving.
-It is characterized by small quantities and good control of the brewing process, especially the tea leaf volume, water temperature and brewing time.
-It may time some practice to prefect it, the process is however just as enjoyable as the result.
+It is characterized by small quantities and good control of the brewing time, the tea leaf volume and water temperature.
+It may take some practice to prefect it, the process is however just as enjoyable as the result.

 Some ancient Chinese wisdom: